On $\ell_p$-hyperparameter Learning via Bilevel Nonsmooth Optimization: Omitted Proofs

-for all $k\in K$ sufficiently large. \end{proposition} \begin{proof} Choose $i\in I(\w^{\ast})$ arbitrarily. {We show the claim for the case where} $w^k_i \neq 0$ for all $k\in K$. {It is not difficult to extend the argument to the general case where $w^k_i=0$ occurs for infinitely many $k$.} Also, we may assume $\lambda_1^k>0$ for all $k\in K$ because of Assumption~A1.
+Choose $i\in I(\w^{\ast})$ arbitrarily. {We show the claim for the case where} $w^k_i \neq 0$ for all $k\in K$. {It is not difficult to extend the argument to the general case where $w^k_i=0$ occurs for infinitely many $k$.} Also, we may assume $\lambda_1^k>0$ for all $k\in K$ because of Assumption~A1.
 For simplicity, denote